 I am a Consultant Anaesthetist who specialises in pain medicine.
 This is a sub-specialty that is affiliated to the Royal College of Anaesthetists, but is under its own faculty.
-I have been a consultant since 2007 and my NHS practice is at Stepping Hill Hospital where I am Clinical Lead for the Chronic Pain Service.
+I have been an interventional pain management consultant since 2007, and my NHS practice is at Stepping Hill Hospital where I am Clinical Lead for the Chronic Pain Service.

 My areas of interest mainly focus around non-surgical techniques to reduce spinal and more recently shoulder pain.
 These techniques involve X-ray or ultrasound guided interventions for short term 'acute' problems such as sciatica or more radiofrequency denervations of small nerves to reduce transmission of pain for certain longer term 'chronic' conditions.

 Radiofrequency treatment is an evolving treatment which I now have extensive experience of and we have leading technology available at the OrthTeam Centre to allow us to do this safely and effectively.

 I have extensive experience in pain medicine interventions, undertaking over 200 injection-based treatments each year.
 My expertise allows me to understand the patient's pain and assess their condition to advise on injection-based treatments and how they might reduce symptoms.